jro31/jethro-codes/_articles/projects/meals-of-change.md

 The `service_url_for_direct_upload` method then returns the URL for this blob.

-The `blob.signed_id` line returnes the signed ID that can be used by the front-end, so what we end up returning to the front-end with `render json: response`, is the URL to upload a photo to, and the signed ID that allows us to do so.
+The `blob.signed_id` line returns the signed ID that can be used by the front-end, so what we end up returning to the front-end with `render json: response`, is the URL to upload a photo to, and the signed ID that allows us to do so.

 Lastly, don't forget to add the route to hit this endpoint: